 Queenstown is famous for great adventure activities so you should definitely make sure you do at least one while you’re there.
 If you’re after something really fun that isn’t too crazy, I’d recommend The Shotover Jet (read my review here).
 I absolutely loved it as it was a great mix of fun, adventure, adrenaline and sightseeing and is a good choice for families (probs not best to make your kid bungy jump…).

-That said, if you’re after something a tad more terrifying it might be time to tick a bungy jump or skydive off your bucket list.
-In Queenstown you can join the AJ Hackett Bungy team nd do the Nevis bungy or swing, the Ledge bungy or swing and the Kawarau bridge bungy (read my review here).
+That said if you’re after something a tad more terrifying it might be time to tick a bungy jump or skydive off your bucket list.
+In Queenstown, you can join the AJ Hackett Bungy team and do the Nevis bungy or swing, the Ledge bungy or swing and the Kawarau bridge bungy (read my review here).
 If the idea of a bungy cord seems a bit amateur for you, you might like to consider jumping out of a perfectly good plane with NZONE or you could go parasailing with the guys at Queenstown Paraflights.
 The great thing about all of these places is they’ll pick you up and take you there, so don’t stress if you don’t have a car.
 Be sure to read my guide to the best adventure activities to try in New Zealand.

-After all that heart-pumping fun, it’s time for a wine or 10.
+After all that heart-pumping fun, it’s time for a glass of wine or 10.
 I’d definitely recommend joining a guided winery tour as it means you don’t have to worry about sticking to the legal limit, you’ll get to visit the best local wineries, it takes the guesswork out of everything and just makes for a more enjoyable day.
 We’ve done DIY tours as well as guided ones and much preferred the guided option (more booze!).
 There are loads of operators in Queenstown so do your research and choose one that meets your needs and budget.
 You can find a whole range of guided winery tours here.

 Catch the sunset at Lake Wakatipu